BenWiederhake/endian-ci/README.md

 *any* system (not necessarily the system under test).
 Language major version 2, of course.

+For the full table of compatibility, see `compatibility.tsv`

+Here are all rules to determine what works and what doesn't:
+- Using an old version of gcc that doesn't support `-std=c11`?
+Then C11 doesn't work (duh).
+- Using a standard that doesn't support the `inline` keyword?
+Then setting `PORTABLE_ENDIAN_MODIFIERS` shouldn't contain the "keyword" `inline` (duh).
+- Using `-std=gnu89` and the `inline` keyword?
+Then `clang` doesn't work.
+  Please note that Mac OS claims to have "gcc", but that's just a symbolic link to clang, so in this case, "gcc" doesn't work, either.
+- That's all, as far as I can tell.

 ## Dimensions

 This project checks along the following dimenstions: